 Can you schedule Instagram Stories?

-As of early 2026, Instagram's native scheduler doesn't support Stories.
-Several third-party tools do support Story scheduling through the API, but check your specific tool's feature list - it's not universal.
-This is one of the most-requested features and likely to get native support eventually.
+As of early 2026, the native scheduler still doesn't do Stories.
+Some third-party tools support Story scheduling through the API, but it's not universal, so check your tool's feature list before you count on it.

-What happens if I need to edit a scheduled Instagram post?
+What happens if I need to edit a scheduled post?

-With native scheduling, go to your profile, tap the hamburger menu, and find "Scheduled content" to edit or delete posts before they go live.
-With third-party tools, you can edit everything until the moment of publishing.
-Once a post is live on Instagram, you'll need to edit it directly in the app regardless of how it was published.
+Native scheduling: open your profile, tap the menu, find "Scheduled content," and edit or delete before it goes live.
+Third-party tools let you edit right up to the moment of publishing.
+Once a post is live, you edit it in the app, no matter how it was published.

 Related free tools